 Graduation and certification

-Upon successful completion of the Cytotechnology Program, you will receive a certificate of completion from Mayo School of Health Sciences.
-If the program completes your final undergraduate year at an affiliated institution, you will receive your bachelor's degree from that institution.
+Upon successful completion of the Cytotechnology Program, graduates receive a certificate of completion from Mayo Clinic School of Health Sciences.
+If the program completes a student's final undergraduate year at an affiliated institution, that student will receive his or her bachelor's degree from that institution.

 Graduates are eligible to take the American Society for Clinical Pathology Board of Certification examination upon completion of the program.
 The program has a 100 percent first-time pass rate for the national certification examination.

-For the majority of the classroom instruction and clinical rotations, your learning schedule includes eight-hour days, five days a week.
+For the majority of the classroom instruction and clinical rotations, the learning schedule includes eight-hour days, four to five days a week.

-Each year, Mayo School of Health Sciences admits up to six students to the Cytotechnology Program.
-This ensures you receive close one-on-one instruction and a comprehensive educational experience.
+Each year, Mayo Clinic School of Health Sciences admits up to six students to the Cytotechnology Program.
+This ensures that students receive tailored instruction and a comprehensive educational experience.